 External outlets should be properly grounded and sealed if exposed to the elements.
 Rainwater run off into an outlet can cause a short that could cause severe hassle during a cold weather storm.

 Contact the Experienced Raleigh Waterproofing and Insulation Specialists

-There is no better time than now to begin preparing your property for the Fall and Winter seasons.
+There is no better time than now to begin preparing your property for the fall and winter seasons.
 To ensure that your home is protected from flooding or to schedule a consultation for attic insulation, contact our waterprooﬁng specialists here at Crawl Space & Basement Technologies.
 We can be reached by phone at 919-847-7072 or by completing the online contact form.